panukettu/panukettunen.com/src/pages/blog/site-launch/index.md

 I already tried creating some components with the new React 16.7 [hooks](https://reactjs.org/docs/hooks-intro.html) for the site, but for some reason the new lifecycle-method replacement hook `useEffect()` won't get called in my functional components at all, so I gave up for now.
 Hope they'll be working soon because it looks like an awesome change to me!

-But that's enough for this time, I'll write again in the near future! 😎
+But that's enough for this time.
+I have a tutorial post about using IndexedDB with React I wrote while flying but it's not finalized yet, maybe I'll rewrite it to use hooks, so talk to you when it's ready! 😎